endojs/endo/packages/zip/README.md

 information.
-It also afforded an opportunity to make some security-conscious decisions, like treating file name spoofing as an integrity error and requiring a date to be expressly provided instead of reaching for the ambient Date constructor, which will pointedly be absent in locked-down environments.
+It also afforded an opportunity to make some security-conscious decisions, like treating file name spoofing as an integrity error and requiring a date to be expressly provided instead of reaching for the ambient original Date constructor, which will pointedly be absent in constructed compartments in locked-down environments.

 Zip format allows for an arbitrary-length comment and an arbitrary number of Zip64 headers in the "end of central directory block".